 As explained above, when CME’s Bitcoin futures contracts close every week, a gap is created.
 These gaps often fill in the sense that the spot price of BTC will go back to the CME closing price.

 So let’s imagine CME closed at $50,200 and opens at $53,000.
 There is a gap of $2,800 in between that was not recorded on the price chart.
 So when CME resumes, depending on the type of gap, there is the likelihood of prices reverting to the close to filling that gap.

 Bitcoin CME gaps typically occur over the weekend or during public holidays.

-How Can Traders Make Money with the Bitcoin CME Gap?
+How to Make Money with the Bitcoin CME Gap

 Using this information, you can make decisions that will make your trading more profitable.